mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ## 1 Introduction

 The [Portfolio Management](https://portfolio.mendix.com) tool is available to all Mendix customers.
 It enables staying informed about initiatives and managing them in the different development stages.
 It provides portfolio managers, business stakeholders, and developers with everything they need to collaborate effectively in one place and bring new initiatives to the Mendix Platform.

+With the Portfolio Management tool, you can manage [active initiatives](#initiative-overview) and [archived initiatives](#archive) in a portfolio.
+If you are Portfolio Managers, you can also [manage access](#access-management) and configure [portfolio settings](#portfolio-settings) of a portfolio.

-To start the Portfolio Management app, go to the Developer Portal, open the [Switch to menu](/developerportal/), and select **Portfolio**.
+To start the Portfolio Management app, go to the Developer Portal, open the [Global Navigation menu](/developerportal/) ({{% icon name="layout-rounded-1-filled" %}}), and select **Portfolio**.

 ## 2 Portfolio Landscape Overview {#portfolio-landscape}